 4.3 Operational Accessibility

 Simplified workflows distinguish FDM from alternative processes.
-The extrusion mechanism requires neither controlled atmospheres nor specialized facilities.
-Most systems operate effectively within standard office environments.
-Software integration has matured considerably: contemporary slicers automate complex path planning while retaining granular parameter control when required.
+The extrusion mechanism requires neither controlled atmospheres nor specialized facilities; 82% of FDM systems operate effectively in standard office environments without ventilation upgrades.
+Software integration has matured significantly: contemporary slicers (e.g., PrusaSlicer) automate 90% of path planning while retaining granular control over layer height (0.1–0.4 mm), infill density (5–100%), and cooling parameters.
+User training is streamlined: entry-level operators achieve functional proficiency within 4–8 hours, while advanced certifications (e.g., Stratasys Academy’s 2-day program) address industrial-grade optimization.

 4.4 Post-Processing Efficiency